-- Government bodies and agencies with the power to approve, amend or reject your proposal and/ or which have responsibility for specific stages of implementation; - Steps and timelines for policy implementation through these bodies and agencies, including opportunities for civil society input into the process; - Important decision-makers during each step of the implementation, including their positions on your proposal and broader interests; - Individuals and organizations able to influence the implementation process and what might motivate them to champion or support your efforts; and, - Potential opponents, motivations and tactics.
+- Government bodies and agencies with the power to approve, amend or reject your proposal; - Steps and timelines for moving your proposal through these bodies and agencies, including opportunities for civil society input into the process; - Important decision-makers during each step of the process, including their positions on your proposal and broader interests; - Individuals and organizations able to influence the process and what might motivate them to champion or support your efforts; and, - Potential opponents, motivations and tactics.

 Once you have completed your political mapping, you can use this information to help you design advocacy strategies, activities and messages, as well as decide how to direct your outreach efforts.
 You'll also have the information you need to track the positions of your target decision-makers as they evolve.
 HELPFUL HINT: Complete the political mapping process as early as possible, ideally prior to developing your campaign plan.
 Once you've completed the mapping, regularly update it throughout the course of the campaign.
 Remember that the political map is a living document that reflects your current understanding of the political environment.
 As the political environment changes- as a result of an election or your advocacy efforts-your political map should, too.

 Imagine you are going on a journey.
 What features would you look for in a useful road map?
 Many of these will be shared by a good political map.
-Policy Implementation Toolkit

 The right type of map.
-A map of Shanghai won't help you to navigate Bangkok.
+A map of Mumbai won't help you to navigate New York.
 Similarly, a political map should be tailored toward your policy objective and the specific processes required for it to pass.
 If your initiative is focused on an administrative regulation, for example, a map that tracks the process for a law will not be useful.